 “I really grew up with ARCK.
 I have been learning new things when I work with ARCK.
 Realizing that I can make a contribution to the children and the local community, I feel a huge sense of accomplishment.
 The most amazing part is that our work environment shows high diversity in culture.
 It is open and friendly.
 People from different backgrounds work together and exchange different ideas.
 Cultural collisions between us often result in incredible creativity.
 ARCK helps children to communicate through high-quality art, encourages them to be a great person as well as a contributor to their community and the whole world.
 That’s the most estimable part, which is also I appreciate the most, in ARCK work ethic.
 It was great to work with ARCK.
 ARCK’s passionate commitment to the mission of the organization creates a culture of thoughtfulness in the office space, where every decision (large or small) reflects a balance of philosophical and practical sensibility.
 Every action is an intentional step toward the impact ARCK aspires to make in the lives of children.
 ARCK’s work offers rich opportunities to explore new possibilities for the arts in education and in society.”

-– Linlin LIU, Spring Education intern, Northeastern University, College of Engineering
+– Linlin Liu, Spring Education intern, Northeastern University, College of Engineering

--Lindsey Boss, Education intern, Massachusetts College of Art
+-Lindsey Boss, Education intern, Massachusetts College of Art and Design

 “Volunteering for ARCK has confirmed my belief in the importance of having outlets for self-expression.
 It has also made me more cognizant of the gaps in our education system and how vital it is to invest in the holistic growth of future generations.
 In particular, I find ARCK’s curriculum to be valuable because it incorporates intercultural understanding.
 Rather than de-emphasizing students’ differences or isolating art from their everyday lives, ARCK lessons actively seek to understand students’ backgrounds and where they come from, giving them the tools they need to explore their place in the world and empathize with others. “